narf9995/CARPS/README.md

 ### Pro/Con List of Existing Solutions:
-- Narrative based systems such as Powered by the Apocalypse
+- Powered by the Apocalypse
+- FATE

 ## Thesis: